GuilBlack/CPP-Project/README.md

 # CPP-Project

-It's a simple console simulation of cars racing on a circuit.
+It's a simple c++ console app that simulates cars racing on a circuit.
 You will get to manage 2 cars and tweak them during the race so that they will have less chance to breakdown.
 The information will be presented like this:

 ```
 ---------------------